rodneykeilson/ScrapiReddit/README.md

 process_post(post_target, session=session, options=options)
 ```
 Both helpers write JSON/CSV to the configured output directory and emit progress via logging.
+When `download_media=True` (or `--download-media` on the CLI) any discoverable images, GIFs, and videos are saved under a `media/` directory per target.
+Reddit hosts video and audio streams separately, so clips from `v.redd.it` arrive as two files (for example `*_media01.mp4` and `*_media01_audio.mp4`).
+Merge them with a tool like `ffmpeg -i video.mp4 -i video_audio.mp4 -c copy merged.mp4` if you need the original audio track inline.

 ## Testing
 ```bash